History – How Brush Bands Came To Be

 We will match centralised manufacturing with some local manufacturing too.
 We plan to license the moulds and the e-commerce store to allow people around the world to create their own bands to sell through the site, or in their community.
 We haven’t figured out how to do this yet.

 Well, to do this properly, we did some hard research and put together a patent application.
-No: 2021901296.

 We have found plenty of previous patent attempts over the last few decades to create mechanisms and devices that would have some success in restoring brushes, but they looked hard to make, hard to clean, or hard to use.
 Either way, we never saw them in the supermarket so they didn’t take off we guess.